Utility Week presents a handy guide to the carbon price, the debate over its future and reaction to the budget.

 Emissions Trading System

-The total carbon price paid by generators is made up of two parts – the European price provided by the EU Emissions Trading System (ETS) and a GB-only top up called the Carbon Price Support.
+The total carbon price paid by generators in Great Britain is made up of two parts – the European price provided by the EU Emissions Trading System (ETS) and a top-up tax called the Carbon Price Support.

 The ETS is the flagship climate change policy of the EU, representing the largest carbon market in the world.

 The mechanism operates under the ‘cap and trade’ principle.
 An annual cap on emissions is set for participating industries, which is reduced over time.
 Allowances for these emissions are either auctioned off or allocated for free.
 Once allocated they can then be traded.

 For most of its existence the ETS has been plagued by a surplus of allowances.

 When the scheme was introduced in 2005, the caps were determined at a national level.
 A mix of industry lobbying, national interest and genuine error meant the caps were set too high, exceeding actual emissions.
 From a starting point of almost €25 per tonne, the price of allowances crashed to zero in 2007 – the final year of the trial phase.

 The caps were tightened for the second phase (2008 to 2012) to reduce the surplus and the price recovered to an all-time high of nearly €30 per tonne.
 However, the problem was exacerbated by the slump in economic activity following the 2008 financial crisis and the carbon price dropped back down into single digits.

 For the third and current phase (2013 to 2020), national caps were replaced by a single EU-wide cap and auctioning became the default method for allocating allowances.